indy-lab/predikon-lib/README.md

 The `l2_reg` parameter defaults to `1e-5` but should be tuned for a particular problem, e.g., using cross-validation.

-Alternatively, the standard (weighted) averaging baseline is also available as well as Gaussian versions of SubSVD model (`GaussianSubSVD` and `GaussianTensorSubSVD`).
+Alternatively, the standard (weighted) averaging (`WeightedAveraging`) baseline is also available as well as Gaussian versions of SubSVD model (`GaussianSubSVD` and `GaussianTensorSubSVD`).
-Further, for the binary outcome probabilistic matrix factorisation is implemented.
+Further, for the binary outcome probabilistic matrix factorisation (`MatrixFactorisation`) is implemented.

 ## Installation